 - Records whose email address and fax number are both suppressed

 After a list is generated, use the Quick Search at the top of the page to locate an individual record or group of records.
-You can then click the Details button associated with a recipient to access their record.
+You can then click the Details button associated with a contact to access their record.
 From here, you can click the Modify Suppression Status icon to modify their suppression status.

-Uploading a suppression list
+Upload a suppression list

 - Click Choose File, and find the .csv file.